 SKIP: If you’ve reached Germany and you’re looking for a unique snack, we’d say skip out on the Black Forest Cake Roulade from Sommerfest.
 It’s not on the menu right now, but it has been in years past.
-This treat is made of a rolled cake, sandwiched together with whipped cream around a cherry compote, and then covered in chocolate flakes.
+We’ve seen it as a rolled cake and we’ve also seen it take a slightly different shape.
+This treat is generally made of a cake sandwiched together with whipped cream around a cherry compote, and then covered in chocolate flakes.

-We did think that the bit of cherry filling was fantastic and we love the chocolate/fruit combination, but we found the cake to be a little dry in the past, and the flavor wasn’t as chocolatey as we would have liked (but we did have a Black Forest Cake Roulade at Biergarten earlier this year that was decadent and chocolatey).
+We did think that the bit of cherry filling was fantastic and we love the chocolate/fruit combination, but in the older rolled version, we’ve found the cake to be a little dry and the flavor wasn’t as chocolatey as we would have liked (but we did have a Black Forest Cake Roulade at Biergarten earlier this year that was decadent and chocolatey).

 EAT INSTEAD: There’s a whole shop full of incredible caramel goodies just steps away, so we’d recommend you eat some of the amazing treats from Karamell-Küche instead.